 Ethel Waters Historical Marker

 This is a marker to commemorate the life of Ethel Waters, one of the most renown singers and actresses of the early 20th century.
 Waters was born on October 31, 1896, in Chester, Pennsylvania.
+This marker is where Ethel grew up.
+She did not have an easy childhood, and craved affection she never received.
+Her family was always on the move, and she suffered from many illnesses and injuries as a child.
 After a rough childhood, she moved to Baltimore and it was there that her career began.
 After her big break, Waters went on to become a famous jazz singer and a Broadway sensation.
-In 1933, Waters appeared in her first all-black film, Rufus Jones for President, that featured the child performer Sammy Davis Jr. as Rufus Jones.
+In 1933, Waters appeared in her first all-Black film, Rufus Jones for President, that featured the child performer Sammy Davis Jr. as Rufus Jones.
 She continued her career always holding multiple jobs at once, and was even nominated for an Academy Award in 1949.
 Waters was married three times, and had no children.
 She lived a long and successful life that came to an end from uterine cancer on September 1, 1981.

 Backstory and Context

 Ethel Waters, a famous African American singer and Broadway actress was born on October 31, 1896 in Chester, Pennsylvania.
 She was best known for her wide vocal range and her slow vibrato.
 Waters was raised impoverished, by mother, Louise Anderson who gave birth at only thirteen, after being raped by local Caucasian man, John Waters.